 Not only is this creepy and unsettling, but it might also be a sign of a rodent infestation.

-Usually, if you have rodents living in your walls, it will sound like a scurrying or scratching sound.
+Usually, if you have rodents living on your walls, it will sound like scurrying or scratching.
 You might even hear squeaking noises or tapping or gnawing sounds.

 You may hear it in all different parts of your house.
-One day, you might hear it in the ceiling of your bathroom, while another day it seems to be coming from the walls of your kitchen.
+One day, you might listen to it in the ceiling of your bathroom, while another day, it seems to be coming from the walls of your kitchen.

 This is because, behind the walls you see, there are all sorts of passageways and spaces that rats and mice can run through.
-They’re likely to explore all over your home and claim the space as their own.
+As a result, they’re likely to explore all over your home and claim the area as their own.

-Think about what rodents do during their normal, day to day activities.
+Think about what rodents do during their routine, day to day activities.

 They’ll forage for food.
 They’ll gnaw on their surroundings as they work to make a nest for their young.
 They’ll run around chasing insects to eat or looking for a nice spot to settle.